JasonHyun/MiFoodTech/design/team-contract.md

 1. To what goals do we all commit?

 We want to be finished with all of the milestones the day before.
+We want to communicate often to make sure we are on the same page.
+We also want to make sure we do our best work and follow best practices.

 2. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)